Maseno-Debate/MasenoLawtomator/README.md

 Students wishing to contribute can **fork the repo**, create branches, and submit pull requests.

-No Git knowledge is needed for users—only for contributors.
+No Git knowledge is needed for users, only for contributors.
+To contribute, follow the guidelines on [`CONTRIBUTING.md`](https://github.com/Maseno-Debate/MasenoLawtomator/blob/main/CONTRIBUTING.md)

 ---